Valley-Hall In-Plane Edge States as Building Blocks for Elastodynamic Logic Circuits: Topologically-Protected Edge Modes

 To obtain a lattice with a $C_{3v}$ symmetry after breaking the SIS, we start with a regular hexagonal lattice with a $C_{6v}$ symmetry made of 2-cm-long struts with a 7.5:1 in-plane aspect ratio, Fig.~\ref{unitcell} (a).
 The geometric and material properties are chosen to match those of the specimen that we intend to test experimentally, which is manufactured via water jet cutting from a sheet of acrylonitrile butadiene styrene (ABS): length of the struts $l=2$ cm, out-of-plane sheet thickness $d=3.2$ mm, Young's modulus, $E=2.14$ GPa, Poisson's ratio $\nu=0.35$, density $\rho=1040$ $ \, \textrm{kg}/\textrm{m}^3$.
 The phonon dispersion relation, obtained via Bloch unit cell analysis conducted via finite element analysis (FEA), is shown in Fig. \ref{unitcell} (b).
 The struts are modeled as shear-deformable beams according to Timoshenko beam theory to expedite the calculation with respect to a 2D elasticity model, without compromising the accuracy.
-In the frequency range of interest (below $1.0\times10^{5}$ Hz), dictated by the bandwidth of our actuation equipment, we identify two sets of candidate Dirac-like points at the $\boldsymbol{K}$ point.
-To confirm that these features are indeed Dirac points, we calculate the Berry phase (or Berry flux) $\Phi$ around the $\boldsymbol{K}$ point:
+In the frequency range of interest (below $1.0\times10^{5}$ Hz), dictated by the bandwidth of our actuation equipment, we identify two Dirac points at the $\boldsymbol{K}$ point.
+A detailed calculation of the Berry phase confirming the Dirac-like nature of these points, is reported in Section I of the Supplemental Material (SM) \cite{SM}.

+To break the SIS, we modulate the strut thickness so that the aspect ratio of the upper (lower) half of the unit cell is increased (decreased) by 20\%, as shown in Fig.~\ref{unitcell} (c).
+The asymmetry of the lattice opens the Dirac cones and creates band gaps of $1.684\times10^{4}$ Hz and $2.720\times10^{3}$ Hz for the upper and lower cones, respectively, see Fig. \ref{unitcell} (d).
+We decide to focus our analysis on the upper gap, which is wider and more tractable.
+To describe the topology of this gap, we calculate the valley Chern number $C_{v}$ at the valley $\boldsymbol{K}$ ($\boldsymbol{K}'$) point, and obtain the value $+(-) 0.48$, which approximately tends to $+(-)\frac{1}{2}$ of classical QVHE theory.